BRA1L0R/go-mcproto/README.md

 ## Sending a packet

-Once you have defined a packet you want to send, you will have to call `client.WritePacket()` to serialize the data and send it over the connection.
+Once you have defined a packet you want to send, you will have to call `client.WritePacket()` to serialize the data and send it over a connection.

 ```go
 packet := new(MyPacket)